-The Woodruff Library Undergraduate Research Award recognizes and rewards Emory College undergraduate students who:
+The Woodruff Library's Elizabeth Long Atwood Undergraduate Research Award recognizes Emory College undergraduate students in all disciplines who:

-- make extensive use of Woodruff Library’s collections and research resources in their original scholarship
+- use the Woodruff Library’s collections and research resources in their original papers, digital projects, or posters

 - show evidence of critical analysis in their research skills (i.e., locating, selecting, evaluating, and synthesizing information).

 Applications will be accepted through Sunday, April 1, 2018.